beklemm/NJ_Pulled_Over/README.md

     1. Create variable reflecting the variable and call the .groupby() method on your varaible
     1. Create a variable_count where you call .size() method on your previous variable
     1. print your variable from previous step to see the disparties

+## User_Input.twb
+1. Open Tableau Desktop
+1. Connect data file previously made called merged_data.csv
+    1. To connect data go in the 'To a File' section and select 'text file'
+    1. Select the merged_data.csv file
+1. Go through the process of creating 4 sheets (each sheet hold a specific graph) that can be filtered by Year and Station Name
+    1. Sheet 1 (Number of Individuals Pulled Over by Race and Station )
+        1. Drag variable  'Stationname' into the filter box
+        1. Right click and select 'Apply to Worksheets' and check off 'All using data source'
+        1. Right click on the blue box labeled 'Stationname' and select 'Show Filter'
+        1. Once filter pops up right click the right corner and select 'Single Value (dropdown)'.
+This will allow users to select a speicfic station to focus on.
+        1. Drag 'Stationname' from data collumn and place it in box labeled collumns
+        1. Drag 'Driverrace' from data collumn and place it in box labled rows
+        1. Right click 'Driverrace' on rows box and find Measure (count) and select count from list
+        1. Select the stagered bar graph
+    1. Now we will make sheet 2  (number of arrest per month)
+        1. Select the heat map on the show me right section and use arrest and month
+    1. Now we will make sheet 3 (outcome of being pulled over)
+        1. Drag 'Stopoutcome' from data collumn and place it in box labeled collumns
+        1. Drag 'Stopoutcome' from data collumn and place it in box labled rows
+        1. Right click 'Stopoutcome' on rows box and find Measure (count) and select count from list
+        1. Select the bar graph
+    1. Now we will make sheet 4 (Number of DWIs by Month)
+       1. Select the heat map on the show me right section and use Totaldwi and month
+1. Now that the sheets are created we now will create a dashboard
+    1. Drag sheets from right hand side to the dashboard
+    1. Edit the titles by clicking on the text to make them representive
+    1. Once you are happy with the product, save the assignment.
+Then hit extract on the data source.
+    1. Upload assingment by selecting, sever, then tableau public and hit save.
+1. You can acess my interactive database at: https://public.tableau.com/views/User_Input/MAINDASHBOARD?:language=en-US&publish=yes&:sid=&:display_count=n&:origin=viz_share_link

+## Conclusion
+This project aims to be a tool to understand the complexities interactions that take place when individuals are pulled over in NJ.
+This tool can be used for a vairety of purposes from understanding bais to program evalutation by station.